brikis98/devops-book/ch3/ansible/README.md

 * `inventory.aws_ec2.yml`: An Ansible dynamic inventory file to discover EC2 instances, which along with the `group_vars` folder will allow you to connect to those instances and can configure them.

-For more information, see Chapter 3, "How to Deploy Your Apps", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.
+For more information, see Chapter 3, "How to Manage Your Apps Using Orchestration Tools", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.

 > [!IMPORTANT]